diegopliebana/diegopliebana.github.io/_projects/gvgai.md

 <div class="col-sm-8">

-To complement planning-based research, GVGAI introduced a **Learning Track**, where agents no longer have access to a forward model and must instead learn exclusively through interaction with the environment.
+To complement planning-based research, GVGAI introduced a <strong>Learning Track</strong>, where agents no longer have access to a forward model and must instead learn exclusively through interaction with the environment.

-This extension created a benchmark for **general reinforcement learning**, encouraging the development of algorithms capable of transferring knowledge across many different games while maintaining the benchmark's emphasis on generalisation.
+This extension created a benchmark for <strong>general reinforcement learning</strong>, encouraging the development of algorithms capable of transferring knowledge across many different games while maintaining the benchmark's emphasis on generalisation.

 </div>